obspy/obspy/misc/docs/source/tutorial/code_snippets/coordinate_conversions.rst

 Coordinate conversions can be done conveniently using `pyproj`_.
 After looking up the `EPSG`_ codes of source and target coordinate system, the conversion can be done in just a few lines of code.
-The following example converts the station coordinates of two German stations to the regionally used Gauß-Krüger system:
+The following example converts the station coordinates of two German stations to the regionally used Gauss-Krüger system:

 .. doctest::